Perspectives After Attending the #DefundPP Rally

 If you’d like to read more and know how to talk to others, the Protest PP site has some helpful statistics and Q&As.
 I’ve written about Planned Parenthood’s roots in the eugenics movement, which explains why to this day they do virtually nothing to promote adoption or help poor and minority women who choose to give their children life rather than abort them.
 I’ve also written about the undercover videos done to expose their sale of baby body parts for profit.
 Those are just some of the many reasons why we all should support efforts to federally defund their organization.

-Two of our EPM staff members, Karen Coleman and Kathy Norquist, were at the Portland, Oregon rally.
+Karen Coleman (former EPM staff member) and EPM Board member Kathy Norquist were at the Portland, Oregon rally.
 Those attending had been told to expect counter protestors who were there to support Planned Parenthood, and the good news is this provided many opportunities for prolifers to engage others in conversations.
 My thanks to Karen for sharing her thoughts below, and to all those who chose to attend and “speak up for those who cannot speak for themselves, for the rights of all who are destitute” (Proverbs 31:8). —Randy Alcorn

 I was glad I went to the rally, but I was very drained and troubled afterwards.
 I came home distressed, and cried for all the angry, deceived, and hurting people there who, for whatever reasons, don’t understand the preciousness of life.